Adelaide Podiatrists Talk About Heel Pain

 On the other hand…

 If you wake up in the morning and your heels are painful, or if you get painful heels with arising from rest, you may well have a condition known as plantar fasciitis.
 Prolonged periods of standing, walking and running can also exacerbate plantar fasciitis.
-Given there are many possible causes of heel pain, the diagnosis is very important for effective treatment.
+Given there are many possible causes of heel pain, the diagnosis is very important to ensure treatment is specific and effective.

 The right diagnosis is important…